-Ms. Enriquez was a Montessori child in the first Montessori school in Tijuana, Mexico.
+Ms. Enriquez joined MISD in 2014.
+She was a Montessori child in the first Montessori school in Tijuana, Mexico.
 After living in Turkey for a year she decided that she wanted to positively influence children’s education using Montessori pedagogy.
-She has a B.A. in early childhood education, the AMI primary diploma from MISD, the AMI elementary diploma from the Montessori Institute of Milwaukee, and is currently finishing her master’s in Montessori education at Loyola University.
+She has a B.A. in early childhood education, the AMI primary diploma from MISD, the AMI elementary diploma from the Montessori Institute of Milwaukee and holds a master’s in Montessori education from Loyola University.

 Mr. Hope is from Buenos Aires, Argentina.
 He studied law at the University of Buenos Aires.
 He practiced law briefly in Argentina, and then worked as a writer both for advertising and TV projects.
-He found his passion for Montessori Education through his wife.
-He graduated from MISD’s first academic year elementary training in May 2015 and joins MISD as the Spanish speaking guide in our elementary bilingual program.
+He moved to San Diego in 2014 to train as an AMI Elementary teacher at MISD.
+He graduated in May 2015 and joined our Lower Elementary classroom in August 2015 as the Spanish speaking guide in our elementary bilingual program.

 Mr. Major graduated from San Diego State University with a degree in Applied Physics.
 He holds a teaching credential from UCSD and a Masters in Teacher Leadership from the High Tech High Graduate School of Education.
 He’s spent 15 year teaching physics, mathematics, engineering, and robotics at charter schools all over San Diego.
 Mr. Major has taught English in Japan, built perspectives on life in 24 countries, organized a cycling journey in Tuscany with 32 students, and flew threw the eye of a hurricane as a child.
 He enjoys programing robots to dance the Cha-Cha-Cha, hunting albino cave cicadas in the rainforest and growing devastatingly delicious tomatoes of noble birth.

-Ms. Gelbart completed her B.A. in communication at the University of California, San Diego.
-She then went on to earn her AMI primary training at MISD.
-She also holds an M.Ed. from Loyola University Maryland.
-Ms. Gelbart enjoys spending time with her family, playing tennis, traveling and being outdoors.
+Ms. Cohen completed her B.A. in Communication at the University of California, San Diego.
+She then went on to earn her AMI Primary diploma from The Montessori Institute of San Diego.
+She also holds a Master’s in Education from Loyola University Maryland.
+Ms. Cohen enjoys spending time with her family, playing tennis, traveling and being outdoors.